winchestervineyard/vineyardadmin/README.md

 vineyardadmin
 =============

-Admin static site for the vineyard intranet
+Admin static site for the vineyard intranet.

+To deploy:

+    grunt build && grunt buildcontrol:pages